yanglers/yanglers/README.md

 - Researcher @ Stanford Department of Biomedical Data Science - Non-RL Drug Discovery Methods
 - Exec @ Stanford Club Tennis 🎾

+Starting from Jan 2026, I will be a Data Science and Venture Capital Intern at F-Prime.

 ### I'd love to meet you!

 Email: ayiyang@stanford.edu